Who qualifies for Winter Fuel Payment

 - were in hospital getting free treatment for more than 52 weeks

 - needed permission to enter the UK and your granted leave states that you cannot claim public funds

-- have lived in a care home for the whole time between 24 June and 16 September 2019 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance
+- lived in a care home for the whole time from 29 June to 27 September 2020 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance

 You may still be able to get Cold Weather Payment, even if you do not qualify for Winter Fuel Payment.